opt-nc/yamlfixer/README.md

 options.
 It exits with `-2` if yamllint is not available on your system.
 Otherwise it exits with `0` if all input files either are skipped or successfully pass `yamllint` strict mode, else `-1`.

+For convenience, all or parts of the command line arguments can be read from a file, one per line, by using the well known `@argsfile` syntax.

 **IMPORTANT:** Not all problems are fixable by `yamlfixer`.
 Due to the fact that `yamllint` doesn't currently report all faulty lines,